 He was shivering out of anger and hatred.
 His eyes were burning red over his black muddy face.
-With Yamuna river water in one of his palm, he started chanting some mantras and then started cursing the city that was designed and created by him and his clan with lot of love, passion and intelligence.
-With utter hatred in his voice he roared like a wounded lion, “May your women deceit their men; may your daughters get raped in their own houses; may you kill your own brothers for even a small fraction of wealth.
+With Yamuna river water in one of his palm, he started chanting some mantras and then started cursing the city that was designed and created by him and his clan with a lot of love, passion, and intelligence.
+With utter hatred in his voice he roared like a wounded lion, “May your women deceit their men; may your daughters get raped in their own houses; may you kill your brothers for even a small fraction of wealth.
 May you all see the worst atrocities of this universe; may the cruel foreign attackers be the ruler of this city.”
-He then closed his eyes, chanted some mantras again and threw the Yamuna water back into it and hit the ground with immense strength of his fist.
-With that hit an artificially created thunderstorm rocked the arena of Jantar Mantar.
+He then closed his eyes, chanted some mantras again and threw the Yamuna water back into it, and hit the ground with immense strength of his fist.
+With that hit, an artificially created thunderstorm rocked the arena of Jantar Mantar.

-It got started with the scene of Draupadi’s marriage as the stage was set up like a king’s court and Prem was sitting on a soft couch with heavy make up and jewelry.
-He had draped the yellow colored silk saree so well, eyebrows were properly lined and there was a rare kind of elegance on his face.
+It got started with the scene of Draupadi’s marriage as the stage was set up like a king’s court and Prem was sitting on a soft couch with heavy makeup and jewelry.
+He had draped the yellow-colored silk saree so well, eyebrows were properly lined and there was a rare kind of elegance on his face.
 His mother’s heart sank to see his son like that and she started to feel suffocated.
 “I can’t see him like that in a women’s attire.
 I feel something wrong has happened as no boy can look so girlish whatever you do.”

 For a moment Prem’s father was also taken aback, but then he controlled the situation and convinced her that these days makeups can turn anyone into anything.
-In between their discussion, the play reached to the point when Draupadi started to insult Karna as per Krishna’s plan.
-“How come you being a son of a chariot driver can even tame a dream like marrying the princess of Panchal?
+In between their discussion, the play reached the point when Draupadi started to insult Karna as per Krishna’s plan.
+“How come you being a son of a chariot driver can even tame a dream-like marrying the princess of Panchal?
 I would prefer to maintain celibacy all my life rather than marrying a shudra (lower caste guy) like you.”

 Prem was draped in a white saree from shoulder to knee length like it was mentioned in scriptures.
 That was the time when his father too got worried as there were some prominent changes in his body that could never be achieved through makeup.
 Undoubtedly, he was appearing like a young girl.
-In the play, the character of Dushashan gave best of his endeavor to strip him down, but was not able to.
+In the play, the character of Dushashan gave the best of his endeavor to strip him down but was not able to.

-In between Draupadi looked at Karna for help and he laughed out loudly and said, “Remember Panchali!
+In between Draupadi looked at Karna for help and he laughed out loud and said, “Remember Panchali!
 That day you insulted me by calling me the son of a chariot driver.
-Look around and see those five husbands of yours standing there like a slave who did not think twice while placing you on bet.
+Look around and see those five husbands of yours standing there like a slave who did not think twice while placing you on a bet.
 At least this Shudra could have never let that happen.
 And now coming back to the matter to help you.
-In our ancient scripts, it has been mentioned that a woman who sleeps with more than four men should be considered as a whore and for a whore there is no shame.”
+In our ancient scripts, it has been mentioned that a woman who sleeps with more than four men should be considered as a whore and for a whore, there is no shame.”

-She roared like a lioness and cursed Hastinapur with full vengeance and furious anger, “None of you will be alive in coming future to mock any other women in your lives again.
+She roared like a lioness and cursed Hastinapur with a full vengeance and furious anger, “None of you will be alive in coming future to mock any other women in your lives again.
 All your generations will be slaughtered like animals in war.
 And Karna you will see the worst and most insulting death that any warrior will ever witness in history.
 Yes, history is witnessing this that how you who claim to be a warrior tried to strip down a woman for vengeance.

 There was a big round of applaud for such a great performance and many of the spectators were left with tears in their eyes.

-By the midnight Mr. and Mrs. Verma got the confirmation that their son was no more a boy.
+By midnight Mr. and Mrs. Verma got the confirmation that their son was no more a boy.
 He was operated, and his sex was changed as per his wish and he got his name registered as Krishna-another name of Draupadi.
-Next morning Mrs. Verma died of cardiac arrest and after few days Mr. Verma left Delhi forever and went to live near a shrine at Gangotri.
+The next morning Mrs. Verma died of cardiac arrest and after few days Mr. Verma left Delhi forever and went to live near a shrine at Gangotri.